Tauri App: One Frontend Codebase for Native and Web

 I prefer the opposite direction:

-• keep platform branching at the boundary
+- keep platform branching at the boundary

-• expose one frontend API to the app
+- expose one frontend API to the app

-• make the fallback implementation behave like the native one as closely as practical
+- make the fallback implementation behave like the native one as closely as practical

 In my case, the most important boundary happens to be the Tauri store plugin.
 A lot of application state depends on it, so it makes a good example.
 But the larger pattern is not really about storage.
-It is about picking a plugin boundary the frontend already trusts, then preserving that contract across native and web runtimes.
+It is about choosing a plugin boundary the frontend already trusts, then preserving that contract across native and web runtimes.

 The Core Idea

-Tauri exposes a mock API for IPC calls.
+The whole setup works because Tauri exposes a mock API for IPC calls.
 In a real Tauri runtime, frontend calls go through the native bridge.
 In a plain browser, I can install a mock handler and intercept those calls in JavaScript instead.

 That gives me a clean split:

-• native environment: use real Tauri behavior
+- native environment: use real Tauri behavior

-• web environment: emulate the subset of Tauri behavior my app depends on
+- web environment: emulate the subset of Tauri behavior my app depends on

-• providers/tauri-mock.ts: implements the mocked IPC behavior for the store plugin example used in this post
+providers/tauri-provider.tsx: decides whether to install mocks and provides the loaded store to the appproviders/tauri-mock.ts: implements the mocked IPC behavior for the store plugin example used in this post

 sequenceDiagram